Zilliqa/Scilla-Cookbook/docs/side-knowledge/troubleshooting.md

 ### xxx type not allowed in JSON file

-Check the types in your request to whats on the contract.
+Check the types in your request to what's on the contract.

 ## Further reading